 Game Design FAQ

-Yes, you can, but it is challenging.
+If you don’t have a degree, you can get a game design apprenticeship instead, but it is challenging to land one.
 Most video game companies will not hire a game designer who does not have a Bachelor’s Degree in Computer Science or a Certificate in Character Animation.
 You also need to have game experience and an extensive portfolio to demonstrate your skills to potential employers.

 Yes, it is.
 Becoming a successful game designer requires many technical and interpersonal skills.
 You may need to get a Bachelor’s Degree in Video Game Design from a top school.
 Alternatively, you can get a degree in a related field like computer programming or software engineering.